 The GLAR podcast

-The GLAR Podcast is a monthly podcast, which can be streamed or downloaded for free.
-It highlights research and ongoing projects in the Global Law at Reading grouping, but it also includes legal reaction to current world events, paper presentations by invited guests, roundtables and workshops.
+The GLAR Podcast highlights research and ongoing projects in the Global Law at Reading grouping, as well as featuring legal reaction to current world events, paper presentations by invited guests, roundtables and workshops.
+It can be streamed or downloaded for free.

 The podcast is hosted by Professor James A. Green.

-This month's GLAR podcast is a shared podcast with the Refugee Studies Centre at the University of Oxford.
+This episode of the GLAR podcast is a shared podcast with the Refugee Studies Centre at the University of Oxford.
 The featured presentation was recorded and edited at the University of Oxford, and GLAR is very grateful to the Centre for sharing it, so that we could also post a podcast version.
 Thanks in particular go to Catherine Briddick and Ruvi Ziegler for making this possible.

 The podcast presentation is by Dr David Cantor (Director of the Refugee Law Initiative and Reader in International Human Rights Law at the School of Advanced Study, University of London School of Advanced Studies, University of London).
 Dr Cantor's presentation was entitled Protection, Surrogacy and Defining Refugees.
 It was recorded at Queen Elizabeth House, University of Oxford, on Thursday 12 May 2016, and was chaired by Dr Ruvi Ziegler (University of Reading and Refugee Studies Centre, Oxford).